kumar-praveen-k/kumar-praveen-k/README.md

-### Hi there 👋
+### Hi there 👋, I am Praveen Kumar

-### I am Praveen Kumar
+## , Developer-learner-Villager!

-## I am Son Of Farmer, Villager, Developer  And learner!
+Learing Web-Dev Skills with a good pace and intent.
+2021 Graduate of NIT UTTRAKHAND.please have a look on my skills [My-portfolio](https://kumar-praveen-k.github.io/)

-- 🔭 I’m currently working on Full Stack skills.
+- 🔭 I’m currently working on Invenio Bussiness Solutions.
 - 🌱 I’m currently learning Back-End Development.
 - 👯 I’m looking to collaborate on Web-Dev projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love to play Bascketball